cincanproject/cincan-command/README.md

     % cincan list

-If all goes well, you should get a list of the latest stable tools dockerized in the 'CinCan' project.
+If all goes well, you should get a list of the [latest stable tools](https://gitlab.com/CinCan/tools) dockerized in the CinCan project.
 The first time running this may take a while as it will fetch information about the tools and cache it locally.

 Use the [installation instructions in the CinCan Documentation](https://cincan.gitlab.io/cincan-command/installation.html) for additional help.